Roadford reservoir boat capsizing: Bodies found in search for missing people

 Devon and Cornwall Police said they located and recovered the bodies during a "large-scale search".

-The Marine Accident Investigation Branch previously said "two disabled persons still remain unaccounted for".
+One of the four people rescued from the boat is in hospital in a critical condition.
+Formal identification of the bodies is yet to take place.

-There were six occupants on the boat, and four were rescued.
-One person remains in Derriford Hospital in a critical condition.
+The Marine Accident Investigation Branch (MAIB) previously said "two disabled persons" were "unaccounted for".

 All of those on the boat, which has been secured by police, were adults and believed to be local to Devon.